 While greatly increased speed is a sure advantage, the most exciting thing about 5G is its low latency or lag time.
 This is the thing that would allow a surgeon to operate robotically from another location or allow you to drive your car from afar without being in the driver’s seat.
 5G will be 10 times faster than the fastest home broadband system and 100 times faster than a cellular connection.

 It will out-perform 4G by running on a high-spectrum, high-capacity band that will allow consistent, reliable and instantaneous connections to the huge number of interactive devices that will make up the Internet of Things (IoT).
 No matter how many people are connected, it will maintain its speed and know how to allocate bandwidth according to the amount of data coming through.
 This is important, because the IoT is forecast to grow to almost 31 billion connected devices worldwide by 2020.

 The standards and selection of spectrum bands used to support 5G will be part of a global agreement.
 This ensures that everyone, worldwide, will have access to the same system and spectrum bands.
-Devices equipped with the hardware to take advantage of 5G should start hitting the market next year.
+Devices equipped with the hardware to take advantage of 5G are already on the market.
 Perhaps best of all, because 5G is driven by software rather than hardware, it will be easier to upgrade.
 This makes 5G scalable far into a future that may never require 6G.

 If you enjoyed this blog, sign up for our monthly e-newsletter.